PHenegan/Chip8-Interpreter/README.md

 ## Setup

 This interpreter is written in C using GCC.
-The only requirements for the emulator are a glibc implementation and (once I get graphics working) SDL2.
+The only requirements are a glibc implementation and (once I get graphics working) SDL2.

 This project was developed and tested on linux_x86, and depends on  `time.h`, `fcntl.h`,